Naphtali-cpu/Tracee-App/README.md

 * Head to your terminal.
 * Used git clone https://github.com/Naphtali-cpu/Tracee-App.git clone the project.
 * After cloning, open the project cloned in Android Studio.
+* Make sure gradle finishes to sync.
+* Now run the project on emulator and there you have the application!

 ## Behaviour Driven Development(BDD)
 * The android application page loads in form of a splash.